backube/volsync/docs/usage/kopia/database_example.rst

        lastMaintenance: "2024-01-15T12:00:00Z"

 In the above output, the ``lastSyncTime`` shows the time when the last backup completed, and ``lastMaintenance`` shows when maintenance was last run.
+The maintenance operation enforces retention policies, removing old snapshots according to the defined retention rules.

 -----------------------------------------